This post may contain affiliate links. Please view my disclosure policy for more information.

 I’m a newbie, so my simple definition and intention is this – opening specific credit cards for the purpose of earning large sign-on bonuses, then redeeming the bonus points for free/cheap travel.

 I’m not striving to be debt free or to become wealthy.
 I’m striving for the freedom to spend my finite supply of time the way I choose, and that means spending as much of that time as possible exploring this amazing world.

 To achieve that freedom, my husband and I plan to save and invest over half of our income until reaching financial independence, at which point we will be able to quit our time-consuming jobs.
 In order to travel as far and as often as I would like, we will need to optimize our finances to the best of our ability.

-Second, we have an extremely expensive trip to Russia planned for June (more on this later on).
+Second, we have an extremely expensive trip to Russia planned for June.
 We may have gotten into travel hacking too late to fully utilize rewards for this trip, but at the least, this vacation involves large purchases that will earn rewards for future trips.

 What’s the plan?

 This card has a 50,000 point bonus when reaching the spending requirement of $4,000 within the first three months of opening the account and has no fees the first year.

 Since I had not opened a credit card in over ten years, I was not sure how extensive the application would be or how long it would take to be approved.
 I completed it in less than five minutes on my phone and was surprised when I was approved instantly after clicking “Submit.”